13atm01/GRUB-Theme/README.md

 - I would be glad if you give star in this repo and if many like it, maybe I will make another version
 - DDLC, Touhou Project, and Vocaloid version made by my friend [Juan Angeles Hernandez](https://github.com/JohnKun136NVCP), I'm just giving suggestions and improving it a bit
-- And version of VTuber Kobo Kanaeru made by my friend [Abu Mushonnip](https://github.com/mushonnip)
+- Version of VTuber Kobo Kanaeru made by my friend [Abu Mushonnip](https://github.com/mushonnip), And version of VTuber Airani Iofifteen made by my friend [Japar Sidik](https://github.com/Jersk41)
 - Because Touhou Project games do not have official websites, so we only include the website link of the game variant for copyright
+- If you want to see an HD pict just click on the image, it will redirect to the [DeviantArt](https://www.deviantart.com/) website
 - I'm really confused about what version to make next